-The Career Resources Center (CRC), located on the ground floor of the Kaufman Management Center and cross the hall from the CCWP, is available to all Stern M.B.A. students and alumni.
-It contains annual reports and recruiting literature on hundreds of companies; volumes of job search and industry-related reference books; a jobs-postings binder; and a streaming video of most corporate presentations and the Career Development Program workshops.
-The CRC continually updates and increases subscriptions and business references to reflect students' career interests.
-Students also find the OCD Web site extremely useful as it provides numerous online resources for the job search.
+The Career Resources Center (CRC), located on the ground floor of the Kaufman Management Center, across the hall from the CCWP, is available to all Stern M.B.A. students and alumni.
+It contains recruiting literature on hundreds of companies, volumes of job search guides and industry-related reference books.
+The CRC continually updates its subscriptions and business references to reflect students' career interests.
+Students also find the OCD website extremely useful as it provides numerous online resources for the job search.